MicrosoftLearning/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## Create Language Understanding resources

-To use the Language Understanding service, you need two kinds of resource:

-- An *authoring* resource: used to define, train, and test the language understanding app.
-This must be a **Language Understanding - Authoring** resource in your Azure subscription.
-- A *prediction* resource: used to publish your language understanding app and handle requests from client applications that use it.
-This can be either a **Language Understanding** or **Cognitive Services** resource in your Azure subscription.

-> **Note**: If you already have Language Understanding authoring and prediction resources in your Azure subscription, you can use them in this exercise.
+If you already have Language Understanding authoring and prediction resources in your Azure subscription, you can use them in this exercise.
 Otherwise, follow these instructions to create them.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *language understanding*, and create a **Language Understanding** resource with the following settings: